Envirometrix/landmap/README.md

 ![figure](https://github.com/thengl/GeoMLA/blob/master/RF_vs_kriging/results/rainfall/Fig_SIC1997_EML.png) *Figure: Predicted daily rainfall for the SIC1997 data set.*

-The same function can also be used to interpolate facto-type variables:
+The same function can also be used to interpolate factor-type variables:

 ```r
 library(plotKML)